-MAKE IT POP: What does it exactly mean in design?
+Make it pop: What does it exactly mean in design?

 make it pop design cartoon

-During Kyle Carpenter’s presentation at the 2019 HOW Marketing Live conference for the American Marketing Association, he asked the audience of designers how many clients had told them to “make it pop,” and nearly everyone raised their hand.
+During Kyle Carpenter’s presentation at the 2019 HOW Marketing Live conference for the American Marketing Association, he asked the audience of designers how many clients had told them to “make it pop”.

 “‘Make it pop’ doesn’t mean anything,” says Carpenter, editor-in-chief of Clients From Hell, a website that publishes anonymous conversations between creatives and their clients, frequently mocking the clients for making a stupid request.